Guidelines & Interactions for Medication-Assisted Treatment

 Safe Storage for Take-Home MAT Medication

-If you receive take-home doses, safe storage protects your household and your treatment plan.
+If you receive take-home doses, safe storage protects others and helps ensure your medication is used as intended.
 Even small amounts can be dangerous for children, pets, or anyone without opioid tolerance.
-If anyone other than the patient ingests the medication, call 911 immediately.
+If anyone other than the patient ingests the medication, seek emergency help immediately (call 911).

 - Store medication in a locked box or locked cabinet